Arkansas Flag

-The State of Arkansas and StateRAMP
+The State of Arkansas and GovRAMP

-The State of Arkansas has chosen to utilize the StateRAMP program to validate and verify NIST 800-53 compliance for products that have the ability to impact the State’s data to protect their systems and the citizens they serve.
+The State of Arkansas has chosen to utilize the GovRAMP program to validate and verify NIST 800-53 compliance for products that have the ability to impact the State’s data to protect their systems and the citizens they serve.

 About the Program

-Why StateRAMP
+Why GovRAMP

 Protecting our State’s most sensitive and critical information is a team sport in Arkansas.
 We have cybersecurity teams working non-stop to protect and defend our networks and systems from hackers, but the threats are always changing, and must work to stay ahead by strengthening those networks and systems.

-StateRAMP (State Risk and Authorization Management Program) has developed a roadmap for vendors to follow to demonstrate through an externally verifiable process that they are meeting national cybersecurity standards.
+GovRAMP (State Risk and Authorization Management Program) has developed a roadmap for vendors to follow to demonstrate through an externally verifiable process that they are meeting national cybersecurity standards.

-Arkansas is excited to strengthen out cyber defenses by adopting StateRAMP as a framework for our contract and procurement process to ensure that we are covering every angle possible when it comes to protecting our residents’ data and ensuring our overall security.
+Arkansas is excited to strengthen out cyber defenses by adopting GovRAMP as a framework for our contract and procurement process to ensure that we are covering every angle possible when it comes to protecting our residents’ data and ensuring our overall security.

-Learn more about StateRAMP on stateramp.org.
+Learn more about GovRAMP on govramp.org.

 The Process